jpcik/morph-web/README.md

 You will need:
 * java7
-* sbt www.scala-sbt.org/
+* sbt: www.scala-sbt.org/
-* play framework www.playframework.com/‎
+* play framework: www.playframework.com/‎

 Then you can: